-Findings: The Basalt Creek Concept Planning Area was brought into the UGB as industrial land, and housing was allowed specifically to address concerns for necessary buffering of adjacent uses.
-Metro Council has not specified number and types of housing units or average density per net developable acres.
-See section Basalt Creek Concept Plan beginning on page 7.
+Findings: The Basalt Creek Concept Planning Area was brought into the UGB as industrial land, which allows housing specifically to address concerns for necessary buffering of adjacent uses.
+Tualatin intends to meet the State requirement of average density of eight dwelling units per net buildable.